This easy recipe for tuna ceviche marinated in lemon juice and mixed with onion, green pepper, and tomato is delightfully fresh and flavorful!

 - Hot sauce

-Drain the tuna and add onion, green pepper and tomato.
-Mix well, then add salt, pepper and hot sauce to taste.
+- Add the minced onion, minced green pepper, and diced tomato.
+Mix well, then add salt, pepper, and hot sauce to taste.